 My defensive perimeter spins up the instant before two massive explosions rock holes through the walls of the warehouse.
 Dust and concrete and smoke and screams fill the air as I blink my vision through my HUD setups into attack mode and try to push the ringing out of my ears.

 Cutter is up and darting through the air as a dozen or so humanoid combat drones stream through the blast holes and open fire with machine guns.

 The gunfire stops for a second, the ringing in my ears replaced by my heavy panting, the smoke and mist of the fight in the air catching the back of my throat.
-Cutter has taken a defensive position, dug into the ceiling of the warehouse with a protective nano-sphere, and is streaming a video feed to me.
-About half the drones are left, hunkered down in their own defensive formation, tough to penetrate, it’ll take a lot more than a few machine guns to get through it anyway .
-I’m running through options as fast as I can and see Jake and a couple of his squad behind a big truck catching their breath and reloading.
+Cutter has taken a defensive position, dug into the ceiling of the warehouse with a protective nano-sphere and is streaming me a video feed.
+About half the drones are left, hunkered down in their defensive formation, tough to penetrate, take a lot more than a few machine guns anyway.
+I’m running through options fast as I scan and see Jake and a couple of his squad behind a big truck catching their breath and reloading.

 “The boy!” comes a human voice from the drone’s position.

-I turn and pull the hood off his head, just a whimpering child, soot and dirt covering his face, big wide eyes full of tears and fright, a shock of platinum blond hair on his head, little hands twitching at his side.
+I turn and pull the hood off his head, just a whimpering child, soot and dirt covered face, big wide eyes full of tears and fright, a shock of platinum blond hair on his head, little hands twitching at his side.

 “The boy, Lucy, or you’re fucking dead, just like the rest of these assholes are about to be.”